Marwa-Khan/Micro_Services_Budget_Tracker/README.md

 - **Account Management**: Provides account-related functionalities.
 - **Email Notifications**: Sends emails using RabbitMQ and SendGrid when expenses exceed $10.
 - **Microservice Architecture**: Services are decoupled, each with its own database and Docker container.
+- **PostgreSQL Database**: Each service uses its own PostgreSQL database.
+- **Deployment on Rahti**: All services are deployed on the Rahti cloud platform.

 ---